-- What are some of the unique aspects of the United States that Ms. Hakim mentions? → - 2.
-Why study history? → - 3.
-What is the theme of this book according to the author? → - 4.
-What is the "top" law of the United States? → - 5.
-Why is Kennewick Man of such great interest to anthropologists? → - 6.
-Where was the Bering Strait? → - 7.
-Why did the first humans cross the Bering Strait? → - 8.
-Who do historians think these people are? → - 9.
-Could you walk across the Strait today? →
+- What are some of the unique aspects of the United States that Ms. Hakim mentions? → ours is a democratic government; no one is considered above the law; the U.S. Constitution was the first written constitution in the world - Why study history? → full of stories = interesting; it is mysterious-we can puzzle about the past; we can learn from the mistakes others made; Americans have a common heritage; to appreciate our heritage - 3.
+What is the theme of this book according to the author?

+the U.S. is the most remarkable nation that has ever existed-freedom, justice, opportunity - 5.
+Why is Kennewick Man of such great interest to anthropologists? → because he is of different racial stock than other so-called Native Americans; indeed, there are strong indications he may have been from Europe! - 6.
+Where was the Bering Strait? → between Asia and Alaska - 7.
+Why did the first humans cross the Bering Strait? they were following animals to hunt

+- 8. Who do historians think these people are? → North American Indians

+- Could you walk across the Strait today?

+→ no, it is under the sea